TV5 (India)

-TV5 is an Indian Telugu-language 24-hour news channel.
-It is launched on 2 October 2007 by Shreya Broadcasting Pvt.
-Ltd. It is founded by B. R. Naidu (Bollineni Rajagopal Naidu) of Chittoor.
-He is also the owner of hair product company, Nuzen Hair oil.
-Naidu is the chairman, and Bollineni Ravindranath is the Managing Director and Editor-in-Chief of the channel.
-TV5 is popular for its incisive business reportage.
+TV5 is an Indian Telugu-language 24-hour news channel in India, launched on 2 October 2007 by Shreya Broadcasting Pvt.
+Ltd. It was founded by B. R. Naidu (Bollineni Rajagopal Naidu) of Chittoor, who is also the current chairman of the Tirumala Tirupati Devasthanams (TTD) and the owner of Nuzen Hair Oil.
+The channel is managed by B. R. Naidu as the chairman, with Bollineni Ravindranath serving as the Managing Director and Editor-in-Chief.
+TV5 is perceived as a propaganda outlet for Nara Chandrababu Naidu.
+It has been criticized for its biased coverage of the political rivals of Naidu and his party Telugu Desam Party.
+The channel has been found to be in breach of the News Broadcasting Standards Authority (NBSA) code of ethics on various occasions.

 History

 TV5 is launched as a 24-hour Telugu news channel on 2 October 2007 by Shreya Broadcasting Pvt.
 Ltd. It is promoted by B. R. Naidu (Bollineni Rajagopal Naidu) of Chittoor.
 Naidu previously ran a travel agency.
-He is also the owner of hair product company, Nuzen Hair oil.
+He is also the owner of the hair product company, Nuzen Hair Oil.
 TV5 is established from the profits of the hair oil business.
 B. R. Naidu, Bollineni Ravindranath, and Bollineni Surendranath are the board members and directors of the company.

-The parent company also broadcasts TV5 USA, exclusive to Telugu audience in the US.
-In August 2016, TV5 launched a digital entity called TV5 Money, exploiting its business specialisation.
-It was made available as a YouTube channel, mobile app, website and on IPTV platforms.
-TV5 Money focuses on real time financial market coverage, business news, and life style content.
+The parent company also broadcasts TV5 USA, exclusive to Telugu audiences in the US.
+In August 2016, TV5 launched a digital entity called TV5 Money, exploiting its business specialization.
+It was made available as a YouTube channel, mobile app, website, and on IPTV platforms.
+TV5 Money focuses on real-time financial market coverage, business news, and lifestyle content.

 On 29 March 2017, TV5 launched its devotional and spiritual channel, Hindu Dharmam on the occasion of Ugadi festival.
 As of March 2017, TV5 had around 300 reporters covering the states of Andhra Pradesh and Telangana.

 In September 2017, TV5 announced the launch of TV5 Kannada focusing on Karnataka to mark its tenth anniversary.
 TV5 Kannada launched on the occasion of Mahatma Gandhi’s birthday on 2 October 2017.